Designed for

 Class Introduction

-AP English Language and Composition Prep course is a class designed to prepare students for the AP English Language and Composition exam.
-The course will focus on four main content areas: rhetorical analysis, assertion and evidence, reasoning and organization, and language style learning.
-The course will center on non-fictional reading materials, enabling students to identify and explain the author’s use of rhetorical strategies and techniques.
+The AP English Language and Composition Prep course is designed to prepare students for the AP English Language and Composition exam.
+The course will concentrate on four main content areas: rhetorical analysis, assertion and evidence, reasoning and organization, and language style learning.
+It will center on non-fictional reading materials, empowering students to identify and explain the author’s use of rhetorical strategies and techniques.

-The weekly course will focus on the types of questions students will encounter when taking the AP English test, including comprehensive essays, rhetorical analysis essays, and argumentation essays.
-Students will be taught how to analyze a given text, and how to write essays that demonstrate their understanding of the text.
+The weekly course will address the types of questions students will encounter when taking the AP English test, including comprehensive essays, rhetorical analysis essays, and argumentation essays.
+Students will learn how to analyze a given text and write essays that demonstrate their understanding of the material.

-In addition, the course will include a strategy component focused on preparing students for the multiple-choice portion of the AP English Language exam.
+Additionally, the course will incorporate a strategy component focused on preparing students for the multiple-choice portion of the AP English Language exam.
 The teacher will provide students with strategies and techniques for effectively answering multiple-choice questions related to language and composition.

 Outcome

-- Can explain how the writer’s choice reflects the components of the rhetorical situation;
+- Be able to explain how the writer’s choice reflects the components of the rhetorical situation;

-- Ability to make strategic choices in the text to address specific rhetorical situations;
+- Make strategic choices in the text to address specific rhetorical situations;

-- Able to analyze and select evidence to develop and refine arguments;
+- Analyze and select evidence to develop and refine arguments;

-- Be able to describe the reasoning, organization and development of the argument;
+- Describe the reasoning, organization, and development of the argument;

 - Be able to explain how the writer’s choice of style contributes to the formation of opinions;

-- Ability to use specific words and use constituent elements to advance debate;
+- Use specific words and employ constituent elements to advance the debate;

-- Able to write argument papers that integrate various materials;
+- Write argument papers that integrate various materials;

-- Be able to write papers that analyze the author’s rhetorical choices;
+- Write papers that analyze the author’s rhetorical choices;

-- Ability to write opinionated articles without using any external resources, relying on students’ own background knowledge, reading materials and experience.
+- Write opinionated articles without using any external resources, relying on students’ own background knowledge, reading materials, and experience.

 Feedback